The Climax of Ottoman Era

 - The decorations of Suleymaniye Mosque were made by the most gifted artisans of their times.

-Opening hours: Open all day long, until the last prayer time.
+Opening hours: Open all day long, until the last prayer time in the evening.

 Entrance fee: None

 The area which the complex was built on is a sloppy hillside.
 Sinan,

 the Chief Architect has placed the buildings at different levels through

 a brilliant arrangement of terraces.
 He created a beautiful symmetrical

 The general feeling when you enter the mosque is

 being impressed by the grandeur.
 The interior is simply decorated, but

 the total impression is breath-taking.